-Mary is a sophomore Communications Studies and Media and Journalism double major with a focus in Public Relations.
+Mary is a junior Communications Studies and Media and Journalism double major with a focus in Public Relations.
 She loves cheering for her Carolina teams from UNC Men's Basketball to the Carolina Panthers.
 Some other obsessions include the Kardashians, NYC and Kate Spade.
 She feels really at home within the walls of Kappa.
 "Kappa is where my best friends are," she said.
 "I have met people here that I know I will be friends with for the rest of my life.
 Kappa is my home away from home.
 I know that my sisters will always be there to support me."

 - Email: email@example.com

-Kathryn is a freshman Math major.
+Kathryn is a sophomore Math major.
 She is a lover of all things UNC Basketball, Crocs and Tru Deli.
 Her free time is spent exploring Chapel Hill and spending time with her friends.
 During recruitment, she fell in love with the inclusive environment Kappa has to offer.
 "Kappa is a place that accepts you as who you are," she said, "instead of trying to change you to fit a mold.
 I love how when I go to the house, I don't have to worry who is there already- I can just sit wherever and talk to whoever."

 - Email: firstname.lastname@example.org

-Mallory is a freshman Pre-Nursing major.
+Mallory is a sophomore Pre-Nursing major.
 She loves a good Netflix binge almost as much as riding horses or volunteering at the SECU Family House.
 She considers herself an expert overthinker, but when it came to feeling at home in Kappa, she didn't think twice.
 "I really liked how original and real the girls I met during recruitment were," she said.
 "I felt at home instantly."

-Kristin is a junior Economics and Public Policy double major.
+Kristin is a senior Economics and Public Policy double major.
 She's an avid book reader and can't function without her coffee and her chocolate.
 She's definitely the grandma of the friend group with her early bed time and protective nature, but she's the most fun grandma you'll ever meet.
 She relies on her friendships within Kappa to help build her college experience.
 "College would not be the same without the relationships I've built in this house," she said.
 "As an out-of-state student who's states away from my family, my Kappa sisters are my support system here.
 They've been here during the good times and bad and I wouldn't be who I am without them."

 - Email: email@example.com

-Kayla is a freshman Psychology major.
+Kayla is a sophomore Psychology major.
 She loves UNC Basketball, Chrissy Teigen and, above all, memes.
 As registrar, she's excited to get the chapter excited about delving into chapter history as well as preserving it.

 - Email: firstname.lastname@example.org

-Ann is a junior Communication Studies and Political Science double major.
+Ann is a senior Communication Studies and Political Science double major.
 Saying she has an obsession with watching Law & Order: SVU is an understatement.
 She can also be found hand-lettering, painting, or fawning over her dogs Rooster, Jackie and Dot.
 She feels a deep connection with Kappa ritual and is excited about spreading that connection within the chapter.
 "As Marshal," she said, "I'd really like to help the chapter understand the importance of our ritual and how meaningful it is.
 Our ritual is what ties us to the women who came before us and the women who will come after us."

 - Email: email@example.com

-Rebekah is a sophomore Biology major and Chemistry minor.
+Rebekah is a junior Biology major and Chemistry minor.
 She loves crafting and Netflix binges and has a deep-rooted love for memes.
 She's an expert at spending too much time rocking on the Kappa porch.
 "I went Kappa because I loved the diverse, talented, and philanthropic women I met," she said.
 "I've been immersed in such a strong and loving sisterhood since day one.
 These women are incredible; they encourage me to be the best woman, student and leader possible."

 - Email: firstname.lastname@example.org

-Ally is a junior Biology major and Neuroscience and Chemistry double minor.
+Ally is a senior Biology major and Neuroscience and Chemistry double minor.
 You can usually find her playing almost any sport, going on a Taco Bell run or watching "The Office".
 She's an expert at small, weird talents like juggling and cherry stem-tying.
 "I joined Kappa because going through recruitment, I remember looking around and seeing girls that actually really liked each other," she said.
 "Girls were willing to goof around and be themselves, and I could tell that their happiness was authentic rather than just some painted smiles."

 - Email: email@example.com

-Ally is a junior Political Science and Media and Journalism double major with a concentration in Public Relations.
+Ally is a senior Political Science and Media and Journalism double major with a concentration in Public Relations.
 She is a lover of indie music, all national parks and foxes.
 You can find her hiking, skiing or concert-going in her free time.
 "I joined Kappa because it was one of the first places at UNC I felt genuinely at home," she said.
 "Being a legacy, I always was interested in Kappa, but I was worried it wouldn't be the right fit.
 Turns out it was the perfect one."

 - Email: firstname.lastname@example.org